Tyler Lockett Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 - Note: Lockett's stats vs. Cardinals date back to 2016.

-- The Cardinals are conceding 227.1 passing yards per game this season, the NFL's eighth-ranked pass defense.
+- The Cardinals have the NFL's eighth-ranked pass defense this season, yielding 227.1 yards per game through the air.

-- The Cardinals have allowed 27 touchdowns through the air (1.7 per game).
-They are 21st in the league in that category.
+- The Cardinals have given up 27 touchdowns through the air (1.7 per game).
+They are 21st in the NFL in that category.

 Recent Performances